 Why do organizations want smaller boards?
 They are easier to manage.
 Larger boards, to be productive and effective, require much more work on the part of staff and board leadership.
 With a smaller board the need for committees goes away, as much of the work can be conducted through “a committee of the whole” at a board meeting.
 My observations are that many boards allow too much detail to be discussed at board meetings when they do committee work at the board level, and thus, in a drive to become more productive, they lapse into a discussion that makes them less productive.

-I was doing a presentation to a not-for-profit board, at the request of one of the board members and the executive director, on why they needed to expand their membership and create committees.
+I was doing a presentation to a nonprofit board, at the request of one of the board members and the executive director, on why they needed to expand their membership and create committees.
 One of the board members challenged my thinking saying they were very productive, and though that might work elsewhere, they were just fine.
 After I finished my presentation, I stayed for the remainder of the meeting.
 During the course of the agenda, they discussed an upcoming special event, spending 20 minutes on the save the date card!
 I could not contain myself and spoke up about why they had spent so much time on such a trivial matter.
 This is work that could have been better accomplished by a committee.

 Here is my short list of benefits of a larger board: